tradle/multi-hyperbee/examples/Readme.md

  using different storage name for different tabs.
 It will create directory structure for MultiHyperbee and print the **key** of the Diff Hyperbee.
  - run command
  ```
- node examples/example.js -s [some storage name] -k [array of the keys of the Diff Hyperbees from other tabs]
+ node examples/example.js -s [some storage name] -k [array of the keys of the Diff Hyperbees from other tabs.
+Use comma as a delimiter]
  ```
 You can then enter some data (since the example uses stdin) and it'll create the object(s) from the entered data which are going to be replicated.